What is Attorney SEO?

 Make Your Website Mobile Friendly

-Talking about the importance of mobile-friendly websites in 2024 feels like beating a dead horse—but as long as Google is still talking about it, we will be, too.
+Talking about the importance of mobile-friendly websites in 2024 feels like beating a dead horse—but as long as Google is still talking about it, we will, too.

-Google prioritizes the mobile version of your website over the desktop version because over half of all website traffic (57%) in the U.S. is done from mobile.
+Google prioritizes the mobile version of your website over the desktop version because over half of all web traffic (57%) in the U.S. is done from mobile.

 So, if you're still behind the times and want to catch up, make your website mobile-friendly.